-Choosing the Right Fund for you
+Choosing the Option for you

 The Cook Islands National Superannuation Fund provides you with three different investment options (or Funds).
 They all invest in the same products – the main difference between each is the mix of growth and income assets.
 The Fund you choose is important because it should reflect the amount of risk you are comfortable with.

 To help you choose the right Fund, we’ve put together this simple questionnaire which will only take you a few minutes to complete.
 The results are designed as a guide only and don’t take into account your personal financial situation or needs.
 You should obtain financial advice tailored to your personal circumstances.

 |How Long do you have until you turn 60?||Write down the answer that best matches you and add up the numbers to get your score|

 |11 – 25 years||30|

 |How much do you know about investing?||Write down the answer that best matches you and add up the numbers to get your score|